CERT-Polska/n6/docs/installation/system.md

 # System Preparation

+**TBD: the following description needs an update regarding the components that now work under Python 3.9.**

 ## RabbitMQ

 RabbitMQ is an open source message broker software (sometimes called message-oriented middleware) that implements the Advanced Message Queuing Protocol (AMQP).
-RabbitMQ is responsible for communication between most of the *n6* components.
+RabbitMQ is responsible for communication between most of the _n6_ components.

 ### Setup